DiegoMedina55/erlapi/README.md

-Api REST for the programing language course 2020-2
+:boom: Api REST for the final project of PL class 2020-2

-### Setting up intelliJ IDEA
+### :gear: Setting up intelliJ IDEA
 This project uses the ANTLR 4 dependency in maven so there's no need to **manually import** ANTLR runtime file.

 The only thing to do is configure the ANTLR plugin to generate code